Coronavirus: France announces second lockdown | DW | 28.10.2020

 "I have confidence in us, in you, in our ability to overcome this ordeal.
 We must each take our place in transparency, in debate, in the determination to apply the rules we set for ourselves.
 We are a united and supportive nation, and that is the only way we will succeed.
 We are France.
 I am counting on you.
 We will all get there together," he concluded.

-Macron said there would be widespread ecomomic support for people and business affected by the lockdown.
+Macron said there would be widespread economic support for people and business affected by the lockdown.

 A large proportion of the country is already facing strict measures, with two-thirds of the population under a 9 p.m. to 6 a.m. curfew for the past two weeks.